palewire/django-postgres-copy/docs/index.rst

 ``fields``         Strings corresponding to the model fields to be exported.
                    All fields on the model are exported by default.
 Fields on related models can be included with Django's double underscore notation.
+Optional.

 ``delimiter``      String that will be used as a delimiter for the CSV
                    file.
+Optional.

-``header``         Boolean determines if the header should be exported
+``header``         Boolean determines if the header should be exported.
+                   Optional.

 ``null``           String to populate exported null values with.
 Default
                    is an empty string.
+Optional.

+``encoding``       The character encoding that should be used for the file
+                   being written.
+Optional.

+``escape``         The escape character to be used.
+Optional.

+``quote``          The quote character to be used.
+Optional.

+``force_quote``    Force fields to be quoted in the CSV.
+Default is None.
+                   A field name or list of field names can be submitted.
+                   Pass in True or "*" to quote all fields.
+Optional.
 =================  =========================================================

 Reducing the exported fields